 ALS is complicated, both in disease pathogenesis and genetics.
 ALS has two licensed treatments, suboptimal bioassays, frustrating animal models, and 20 years of failed clinical trials.
 Urgent needs to evaluate potential treatments are biomarkers and disease models.

 Some treatments have been lost to the annals of time.
 Levamisole HCl and thymopoietin are two such treatments.
 It is possible these molecules will have a place in combination therapies for ALS.
-We are testing them in ALS mouse models and will publish the data when results are in.
-These treatments lost favor because levamisole HCl causes undesirable side effects in 5% of people and thymopoietin was short lived.
-These issues are not insurmountable, and we are trying to develop levamisole HCl analogs without side effects.
+We tested them in ALS mouse models, read the results for yourself.

-Another goal is to make the active peptide (thymopentin) longer lived, and if possible, an oral drug.
-If these goals are achieved, the ALS patient could benefit.
 Another aspect of ALS is the altered energy metabolism that occurs as disease progresses.
 Dysregulated energy pathways may be modulated with a product called secretome.
 Secretome is the combination of growth factors and cytokines that stem cells produce when placed in a bioreactor.
 Secretome was shown to extend the life of a strain of mice that express an ALS phenotype.
-Hopefully, with NDR’s support, secretome will be placed in a clinical trial in 2021.
+Hopefully, with NDR’s support, secretome will be placed in a clinical trial in 2022.